 Cartilage grafting discomfort

-Given a great deal of attention that plays into the harvesting (removal) of the rib cartilage, it is actually what to do next with the rib cartilage which is most intimidating to revision rhinoplasty surgeons.
-The difficulty in using a rib (and the reason why most surgeons do not perform rib graft revision rhinoplasty) lies in the ‘when, how, and where to use the rib.
+Given a great deal of attention that plays into the harvesting (removal) of the rib cartilage, it is actually what to do next with the rib cartilage which is most intimidating to Miami rhinoplasty surgeons.
+The difficulty in using a rib (and the reason why most surgeons do not perform rib graft secondary rhinoplasty) lies in the ‘when, how, and where to use the rib.

-The risk of using rib cartilage in the hands of surgeons inexperienced with its use is that rib cartilage has a tendency to warp or change shape.
-It is not that surgeons with more experience with rib cartilage somehow magically prevent rib from warping or changing shape.
-On the contrary, it is the use of the rib in the proper locations, with the proper techniques, which greatly reduce the possibility that any changes within the shape of the rib cartilage will create changes in the outward appearance of the nose.
+The risk of using rib cartilage in the hands of inexperienced surgeons with its use is that rib cartilage tends to warp or change shape and could lead to an awkward appearance of the nose.
+It is not that surgeons with more experience with rib cartilage somehow magically prevent ribs from warping or changing shape.
+On the contrary, it is the use of the rib in the proper locations, with proper and advanced rhinoplasty techniques, which greatly reduces the possibility that any changes within the shape of the rib cartilage will create changes in the outward appearance of the nose.